Nutrition Periodization for Outdoor Enthusiasts

 • Nutrition periodization allows us to dive into nutrition details in a gradual, goal-oriented way.
 In nutrition periodization, we focus on optimizing macronutrients (protein, carbohydrates, and fats); optimizing micronutrients (vitamins, minerals, and essential fatty acids), dialing-in hydration (fluid intake and electrolytes); navigating food allergies, sensitivities, and preferences; meal planning; and building sustainable healthy habits.

-If you’re a multi-sport mountain athlete (such as a trail runner, mountaineer, and backcountry skier), you will have different nutritional needs depending on the time of year and the sport you’re engaging in.
+If you’re a multi-sport outdoor athlete (such as a trail runner, mountaineer, and backcountry skier), you will have different nutritional needs depending on the time of year and the sport you’re engaging in.
 You shouldn’t fuel the same way for trail running as you will for your big annual mountaineering trip!

 Furthermore, if you are an athlete living and training at altitude and/or in climate extremes, your nutrition periodization plan can account for the intricacies of these environmental factors.
 For example, if you live and train at altitude, you’ll want to check your iron status throughout the year as part of your nutrition periodization plan.